jaanga/jaanga.github.io/cookbook-html/templates/github-api-user-explorer2/readme.md

 ##  To Do List / Goals

+* Add GitHub-like CSS
+* Add GitHub no connection note
 * Add API key entry
 * Add number of stars to each repo
 * Add number of hits remaining before you go over usage limits
-* Add iframes to Orgs
+* Add iframes to orgs
 * Add iframes t repos
 * Add iframes to gists